 Please take a look at the following expression:

-As we said, we want to filter out some specific data from a list of data, this input parameter stands for the type of each element of the list.
-Lets say, we are dealing with a list of integers data, then x is an integer.
-If we are dealing with a list of ‘A’ object, then x is also be of ‘A’ type and you will get full support of visual studio intelligent for it.
+As we said, we want to filter out some specific data from a list of data.
+This input parameter stands for the type of each element of the list.
+Let’s say we are dealing with a list of integer data; then x is an integer.
+If we are dealing with a list of ‘A’ objects, then x is also of ‘A’ type, and you will get full support of Visual Studio Intelligent for it.

-As you can see, the lambda expression is returning value which are being applied on ‘Count’ method of ‘somevalues’ array of integers.
-So, I mentioned, now x will be treated as an integer.
-And the expression will return a true/false value with testing each element of ‘somevalues’ array and will be used as delegate of count method. finally, in the ‘numberOfExpectedValues’ variable we will receive how many data meet the criteria of being greater than 10.
+As you can see, the lambda expression returns values that are applied to the ‘Count’ method of the ‘somevalues’ array of integers.
+So, I mentioned now x will be treated as an integer.
+The expression will return a true/false value by testing each element of the ‘somevalues’ array and will be used as a delegate of the count method.
+Finally, in the ‘numberOfExpectedValues’ variable, we will receive how many data meet the criteria of being greater than 10.

 Another Pseudo Code Example:

-How we can use it on a list of objects and how handy that would be?
-Lets see a pseudo code in c#(you have to write few more code to make it compile):
+How can we use it on a list of objects, and how handy would that be?
+Let’s see a pseudo code in c#(you have to write a few more codes to make it compile):

-So, without using any ugly SQL query or few lines of codes for a function to do this manually, we are having this in a single line of handy code.
+So, without using any ugly SQL query or a few lines of code for a function to do this manually, we have this in a single line of handy code.
 Isn’t it amazing?

 References:

-Checkout msdn documentation on labmda expression as further resource.
-Hope this small tutorial on linq c# lambda expression will help you in your way further.
+Check out the MSDN documentation on lambda expression as a further resource.
+I hope this small tutorial on linq c# lambda expression will help you further.

-Please let me know if you are having any issue in understanding any part of the tutorial.
+Please let me know if you are having any issues understanding any part of the tutorial.
 Keep in touch.
 Happy coding 🙂

 Nice!!